What does the curriculum cover?

 Who does the credentialing and what does it cost?

-- JSOCCP credentialing is conducted by instructors of the University of Louisville’s Center for Family Resource Development, in the Kent School of Social Work.
+- JSOCCP credentialing is conducted by instructors of the Juvenile Sexual Offending Counselor Certification Program, first begun by the University of Louisville’s Center for Family Resource Development, in the Kent School of Social Work.

 - The cost of the program, $1375.00, includes registration fees for the institute, practicum, and special lectures, training materials, books, and study guides.
 Participants are responsible for meals, lodging and personal expenditures.
 The program does have hotels that offer special rates for us to assist participants in reasonable cost accommodations.